WPManageNinja/wpsocialninja-docs/guide/getting-started/getting-started-with-wp-social-ninja.md

 ## Getting Started

-If you are new to WP Social Ninja, we recommend starting with the [Social Reviews](../business-reviews/) or [Social Feeds](../social-feeds/) guides to learn how to connect your first platform.
+If you are new to WP Social Ninja, we recommend starting with the [Business Reviews](../business-reviews/) or [Social Feeds](../social-feeds/) guides to learn how to connect your first platform.
 From there, you can explore [Social Chat](../social-chat/) and [Template Settings](../getting-started/templates-overview) to customize the appearance and engage with your visitors.